hoprnet/hopr-devrel/subgraph/packages/subgraph-dufour/README.md

 ```

 3. Configure contract addresses for networks
 - Find if a network configuration file is created under `./networks/*-networks.json`.
 If not, create one.
 Here we take the `rotsee-networks.json` as an example.
 - Update `NodeStakeFactory`, `NodeSafeRegistry` and `NetworkRegistry` contract addresses.
 Use the smallest "contract creation block number" of those aforementioned three contracts for ALL THE `startBlock`, including those for HOPR tokens.
-- Update the `CHANNELS_CONTRACT_ADDRESS` in `./src/constants.ts` with the "HoprChannels" contract address for the selected network
+- Update the `CHANNELS_CONTRACT_ADDRESS` in `./src/constants.ts` with the "HoprChannels" contract address for the selected network.
+The `CHANNELS_CONTRACT_ADDRESS`  for the production network is the default.
 - Once all the changes are saved, run

 ```sh